Sacré-Cœur, Paris: Site

-Montmarte was selected as the site of the new basilica due to its prominent height and visibility from many parts of the city.
+Montmartre was selected as the site of the new basilica due to its prominent height and visibility from many parts of the city and for its association with Saint Denis of Paris.
 Since the location included land belonging to the local government as well as private owners, the French parliament assisted in securing the site by declaring that the construction of the basilica was in the national interest.
 In July 1873, the proposal was finally brought forward and approved in the National Assembly with the official statement that "it was necessary to efface by this work of expiation the crimes which have crowned our sorrows."
 The groundbreaking for the new church finally took place in 1875.

 Apart from its physical attributes, Montmartre or the "Hill of the Martyrs" was also chosen for its association with the early Christian church.
 According to tradition, it was the place where the patron saint of Paris, Saint Denis of Paris, was beheaded by the Romans.
 His tomb became the site of the Basilica of Saint Denis, the traditional resting place for the kings of France until the French Revolution.

 In addition, Montmartre was the birthplace of the Society of Jesus, one of the largest and most influential religious orders in the history of the Catholic Church.
 In 1534, Ignatius of Loyola and a few of his followers made their vows in Saint-Pierre de Montmartre, one of the oldest churches in Paris.
 The church survived the Revolution although the Montmartre Abbey to which it belonged was destroyed.